International/international.github.com/_posts/2016-06-24-16-52-capistrano_invoke_task_with_params.md

 </pre>

- If you need to call a parameterized task from another task, the above task, `callerz` illustrates one way of getting that result.
+ If you need to call a parameterized task from another task, the above task, <b>callerz</b> illustrates one way of getting that result.
 You invoke it like this:

 <pre>
 cap callerz